jineshcodes/jineshcodes.github.io/_posts/2022-01-13-amazon-lp-exp.markdown

 date:   2022-01-13
 image: amazon-overlay.jpg
 description: This article contains tips and resources that will help you prepare for the Amazon Leadership Principle interview questions
+comments: true
+categories:
+	- Interview
 ---

-<p class="intro"><span class="dropcap">O</span>ne of the major differences between interviewing at Amazon and other FAANG companies is their approach to the behavioural interview.</p><p>While other companies prefer to have a dedicated behavioural round (For ex.
+<p class="intro"><span class="dropcap">O</span>ne of the major differences between interviewing at Amazon and other FAANG companies is their approach to the behavioural interview.</p>

+<p>While other companies prefer to have a dedicated behavioural round (For ex.
 Googlyness for google interview.), amazon makes sure to include a behavioural component as a part of every onsite round.
 It’s just one of the things that makes Amazon peculiar.
 These questions are generally about discussing a situation that demonstrates a specific leadership principle in action.</p>

 I had recently interviewed for Amazon and one of the things that made me stand out as a great candidate was my performance on Behavioural and Leadership principle questions.
 I have decided to prepare this Guide on How to Ace the Leadership principle interview questions.